A historical overview of landmark events and developments in systematised watching, throughout art and architecture, society and technology.

 1958-1980 Development and activity of SAGE, Semi-Automatic Ground Environment.
 This image was taken by a U.S. Air Force Airman or employee, made during the course of the person’s official duties

-1961 first meteorological satellites launched by the USA
+1960 TIROS-1, the first meteorological observation satellite launched by the USA

 1963 Philips presents first audio cassette recorder